runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 Volume = 4.928e20 m3
 Gravity is 8.445 m/s2

+The planet spins counter to the spheres, with a period of 28.8 hours.
+Coupled with the rotation of the suns, this gives a 24 hour day, and a 6 day week.
+The suns rise in the east, and set in the west.

 ## Great Spheres ("Suns") - Oposing orbits.
 Orbital period of 6 days.
 Orbits approx 1.113e8m m from the planet.
 Sky diameter of 30.9'.